Maykha27/holbertonschool-simple_shell/README.md

 Where you will get a prompt in the shape of a dollar sign so you can start typing commands into your shell.
 Agood example of how it should execute is the command shown above were the user enters 'ls' and then gets a list of the directory contents.
 ### Function Prototypes:
 Brief description of functions contained in project:
-#### buffstring:
-#### getline:
+#### getline():
-is a standard library function that is used to read a string or a line from an input stream.
+He is a standard library function that is used to read a string or a line from an input stream.
 It is a part of the <string> header
-#### stdin:
+#### stdin ():
- he use if your scripts are being piped or redirected. forkchild exercve wait
+He use if your scripts are being piped or redirected.
+#### wait():
+blocks the calling process until one of its child processes exits or a signal is received.
+After child process terminates, parent continues its execution after wait system call instruction
+#### strtok() :
+ He is part of the C standard library defined in the <string.h> header file.
+It breaks the given string into tokens split by the specified delimiter.
+#### fork():
+is how you create new processes in Unix .
+When you call fork , you're creating a copy of your own process that has its own address space.
+This allows multiple tasks to run independently of one another as though they each had the full memory of the machine to themselves.
+#### execve():
+is mainly used to smear(overlay) a process running because of the call to fork()
+#### perros():
+he is the function to  print error messages to the stderr stream based on the error state in the errno.